newsnowlabs/runcvm/README.md

 Each `<diskN>` should be a comma-separated list of values of the form: `<src>,<dst>,<filesystem>[,<size>]`.

 - `<src>` is the path _within the container_ where the virtual disk backing file should be located.
 This may be in the container's overlayfs or within a volume (mounted using `--mount=type=volume`).
-- `<dst>` is the path within the VM where the virtual disk should be mounted.
+- `<dst>` is both (a) the path within the VM where the virtual disk should be mounted; and (b) the location of the directory with which contents the disk should be prepopulated.
-- `<filesystem>` is the filesystem with which the backing disk should be formatted (using `mke2fs`) when first created.
+- `<filesystem>` is the filesystem with which the backing disk should be formatted when first created.
 - `<size>` is the size of the backing file (in `truncate` format), and must be specified if `<src>` does not exist.

-When first created, the backing file will be created as a sparse file to the specified `<size>` and formatted with the specified `<filesystem>` using `mke2fs`.
+When first created, the backing file will be created as a sparse file to the specified `<size>` and formatted with the specified `<filesystem>` using `mke2fs` and populated with any files preexisting at `<dst>`.

 When RunCVM creates a container/VM, fstab entries will be drafted.
 After the VM boots, the fstab entries will be mounted.
 Typically, the first disk will be mounted as `/dev/vda`, the second as `/dev/vdb`, and so on.

 #### Example #1